 Australia / Oceania

 The least populated continent after Antarctica, with roughly 30 million inhabitants, making 0.3% of the total earth population living there.
-With 73.3% identifying with, Christianity is the predominant religion.
+With 73.3% of the population identifying with, Christianity is the predominant religion.
 A large proportion also identify with no religion.
 Major languages include the Aboriginal Australian languages from the Pama–Nyungan and Trans–New Guinea families, and approximately forty Polynesian languages.
 Colonial languages include English in Australia and New Zealand,and in many other territories, while French is spoken in New Caledonia and French Polynesia.
-There are also mixtures of colonial languages with indigenous languages, such as Tok Pisin, Bislama, Chavacano, Norfuk and Pitkern.
-Also, as in other parts of planet, immigrants brought their own languages, such as Chinese, Greek and Italian.

-CULTURE: Agriculture was the basis of subsistence throughout all of island Oceania, farming hunting & gathering.
+Agriculture is the basis of subsistence throughout all of island Oceania, farming hunting & gathering.
 Canoes have played a central role in the lives of Oceanians, and they have been used for fishing & everyday transport.
 Fish and sea food is the main cuisine in these parts.
-BBQ is very popular in Australia.
 You can also find the unique local fruits such as Kiwi and Granny Smith apples.

 FUN FACTS: The Great Barrier Reef is the world’s largest coral reef, and called the largest living organism on the planet.~ Ayers Rock, on Australia, is the largest rock in the world and considered a sacred site by the native Aborigines ~ Australia is the smallest continent but the world’s seventh largest country ~ The number of sheep to human ratio is 20 to 1 human in New Zealand.